 Those Wacky Nazis: Is implied to be a Nazi or at the very least a sympathizer, having both a nazi tattoo and an anti-jewish one.

-Would Hurt a Child: Specifically, would hit a child, make him play russian roulette, use him as a food taster if he survives, and have him beaten up by his henchmen when he tries to escape.
+Would Hurt a Child: Specifically, would hit a child, throw him off a bridge and into a river, make him play russian roulette, use him as a food taster if he survives, and have him beaten up by his henchmen when he tries to escape.